AriHiggs89/Tutorial_Animation-in-Adobe-After-Effects_Final-Project/README.md

 ## Process:
 1. Download Adobe Photoshop & Adobe After Effects on your device
 2. Find an image you would like to animate using the open-source image repository
-3. Open the YouTube tutorial on your desktop
+3. Open my YouTube tutorial playist
 4. Watch & follow along as we walk through:
 - [x] Pulling an image into Photoshop
 - [x] Editing the image for animation using layering